Prior FAQs regarding the RFP process can now be found on this webpage under FAQs for RFP Applicants.

 How long can the project last?
 Can there be a multi-year aspect to it?

-Would you seriously consider a small budget project?
+Did you seriously consider a small budget project?

 Yes, just apply for a grant through the Fund.